-Worlddidac Delegation to Ghana & Côte d’Ivoire 2026
+Worlddidac Delegation to Côte d’Ivoire & Ghana 2026

 Explore Education, TVET & Digital Innovation in West Africa

-June 2026
+1–3 June 2026 – Accra (Ghana)

 Ghana – Gateway to Anglophone West Africa